Collaboratively design and create shelters that meet cost, location and purpose specifications.

 - Equipment requirements – Onsite access.
 Parking near fences, trees and/or play equipment.
 1 table

-- Booking requirements – A minimum 75% deposit made 7 days before the date of booking.
+- Booking requirements – A minimum 75% deposit is required within 7 days of booking the incursion

 - Inclement weather plan – Select an alternate incursion that can be applied in case of poor weather.